Longshot AI vs Frase for Blog Content Optimization 2026: Which One Actually Delivers?

 | Pro Add-on | +$35/month | Unlimited AI words |

-Here's the real deal—the thing that catches people off guard: base plans cap your AI writing.
-Want unlimited AI-generated words?
-You need the Pro Add-on, which bumps the real cost closer to $80/month at the Basic level.
-Know that going in.
-It's not dishonest, just not obvious at first glance.
+Here's the deal — this is the thing that trips people up: the base plans limit AI writing.
+If you want unlimited AI-generated words, you need the Pro Add-on, which pushes the real cost closer to $80/month at the Basic level.
+Know that before you buy.
+It's not a scam, but it does feel like fine print.

 Best For